Cave of Swimmers: Later history

-Substantial portions of the cave have been irreversibly damaged by visitors over the years, especially since the film was released in 1996.
-Fragments of the paintings have been removed as souvenirs and some surfaces have cracked after water was applied to 'enhance' their contrast for photographs.
+Substantial portions of the rock shelter have been irreversibly damaged by visitors over the years, especially since the film was released in 1996.
+Fragments of the paintings have been removed as souvenirs and some surfaces have cracked after water was applied to "enhance" their contrast for photographs.
 Modern graffiti have been inscribed upon the wall and tourist littering is a problem.

 Steps have been taken to reduce future damage by training guides and clearing litter from the vicinity, but this important rock art site remains fragile and risks future disturbances as tourist traffic to the region increases.